Introduction to Architecture for College Students Online

 Successful applicants will be responsible for paying the program cost in full upon acceptance.*

 Housing is not available during the summer sessions through The Cooper Union.

 |Online Summer Kit||

 Students are required to have access to a PC or MAC computer for the duration of the summer program that meets system requirements to run Rhino and Adobe Creative Suite.
 Please see our Hardware Specification and Software Installation Instruction Page for guidance on the required technology for digital design and course participation.
-Rhino is available as a free trial and students will be required to purchase a 2-month subscription of Adobe CC with educational pricing (approx. $40).
+Rhino is required and available as a free trial.
+The Cooper Union will provide full access to Adobe Creative Cloud applications for the duration of the School of Architecture Summer Programs.
+You will be sent login, download, and installation instructions shortly before the start of the program.
+Access will expire immediately following Final Reviews.
 Students who do not currently own a computer may look into monthly rental options.

 *For students who are interested in the optional purchase of fabrication equipment for physical models could look into this affordable 3-D printer and filament.
 Students may choose a filament color of their choice.
 A 1 kg spool of the black or white options is recommended.

 Grades, Evaluations, and Credit